cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 	1. The fingerprint is built using artifact contents, file permissions and some other trackable data.
 	2. BOSH CLI tries to find the 'final' version of the artifact matching that fingerprint.
 All 'final' versions are supposed to be shared through a blobstore, with blobstore id being tracked in release repo.
 Once required blobstore id is found, CLI tries to either find the actual artifact in a local cache, and if it's missing or has a checksum mismatch, it fetches it from the blobstore (saving in a local cache afterwards).
 	3. If no final version is found, CLI tries to find dev version in a local cache.
 Dev versions are specific to a local copy of a release repo on a developer box, so no downloads are attempted, it's either available locally or not.
 	4. If the artifact (either dev or final) has been found, CLI uses the version associated with that artifact.
 The whole process in steps 1-4 is then essentially a lookup of the tarball and its version by a calculated fingerprint.
-Any change in package/job is supposed to change its fingerprint and this trigger step 5 (generating a new version).
+Any change in package/job is supposed to change its fingerprint and this triggers step 5 (generating a new version).
 	5. If new artifact version needs to be generated, CLI uses its spec file to understand what needs to be included into the resulting tarball.
 For packages it resolves dependencies, copies matched files and runs `pre_packaging` script if available.
 For jobs it checks that all included packages and configurations templates are present.
 If all checks have passed, CLI generates and packs a new artifact tarball and assigns it a new version (see release versioning below).
 * At this point all packages and jobs have been generated and CLI has references to them.
 The only remaining step is to generate a release manifest, binding all these jobs and packages together.
 The resulting YAML file is saved and path is provided to CLI user.
 This path can be used with `bosh upload release`  command to upload release to BOSH Director.